Jeewan Hathi: Production

 Jeewan Hathi is produced under Matteela Films.
-The film is directed by the duo of Meenu Gaur and Farjad Nabi who previously directed Zinda Bhaag (2013).
+The film is directed by the duo of Meenu Gaur and Farjad Nabi, who directed Zinda Bhaag (2013).
 The film is written by Fasih Bari Khan, produced by Shailja Kejriwal and co-produced by Vikas Sharma.
 The cast of the film includes Samiya Mumtaz, Hina Dilpazeer, Naseeruddin Shah, Saife Hassan, Fawad Khan, Adnan Jaffar, Nazarul Hassan and Kiran Tabeer.

-Hina Dilpazeer told in an interview that she will play the role of a morning show host at television channel of her husband Naseeruddin Shah.
-Dilpazeer said, "I’m playing a role of morning show host and my husband (Naseerudin Shah) owns the TV channel where I work," She also told that the film was shot in Karachi and Naseeruddin Shah especially came to Karachi for the shooting.
+Dilpazeer said in an interview that she would play the role of a morning show host at the television channel of her husband, played by Shah.
+She said that the film was shot in Karachi.

 Soundtrack

-The soundtrack of the film consist of two songs by Ali Aftab Saeed and Sahir Ali Bagga and lyrics by Hasan Mujtaba.
+The soundtrack of the film consists of two songs by Ali Aftab Saeed and Sahir Ali Bagga, with lyrics by Hasan Mujtaba.

 Release

 The film was first screened at London Indian Film Festival on 17 July 2016 and subsequently at the Locarno International Film Festival on 11 August 2017.
-It will be released across Pakistan on 4 November 2016.
+It was scheduled to be released across Pakistan on 4 November 2016.